haquefardeen/awesome-dot/README.md

 - [Polkawallet](https://polkawallet.io/)- Mobile wallet for Polkadot.
 - [Parity Signer](https://www.parity.io/technologies/signer/)- Turn your smartphone into a hardware wallet.
 - [Fractapp](https://www.fractapp.com/)- The most simple Polkadot wallet for DeFi and crypto.
-- [Talisman](https://app.talisman.xyz/)- Talisman is a community owned wallet built for Polkadot, Kusama .
+- [Talisman](https://app.talisman.xyz/)- A wallet for Polkadot and Kusama.

 #### DApps